Skip to main content

 Speed Estimate

-A red X symbol means that your upload speed is not fast enough.
+A symbol means that your upload speed is not fast enough.
 You can either reduce the number of streaming destinations or reduce your stream size, frame rate, or quality settings in the Stream Preferences.

 Schedule The Broadcast